Chef/Culinary Personality/Cookbook Author

 Born in India, raised in Dubai, and educated in a British school, Sequeira grew up amid a varied tapestry of food cultures.
 After graduating from Northwestern University’s prestigious Medill School of Journalism, she began a career at CNN, covering everything from economic reports to the plight of firefighters after 9/11.
 She produced documentaries for television, including Sand and Sorrow (HBO), about the genocide in Darfur, narrated by George Clooney and directed by Peabody Award winner Paul Freedman.
 After the success of her YouTube cooking/variety show, she soon made her way to Food Network.

-Aarti is an ardent advocate for women battling postpartum depression (having experienced it herself following the births of each of her two daughters).
+Sequeira is an ardent advocate for women battling postpartum depression (having experienced it herself following the births of each of her two daughters).
 A passionate Christian, she also speaks to women of faith about overcoming fear and the sacred nature of breaking bread.
-She lives in Raleigh, NC with her husband, actor Brendan McNamara and daughters Eliyah and Moses.
+She lives in Raleigh, North Carolina, with her husband, actor Brendan McNamara, and daughters, Eliyah and Moses.